What does IAMAT do?

 IAMAT is a Division of the Foundation for the Support of International Medical Training (FSIMT).

-For more information, see our travel health insurance resources.
+For more information, see our Guide to Travel Health Insurance.

 Is IAMAT involved in medical tourism?